robotology/iit-ibm/README.md

 Let us start with some example to see what can be done with YarpJS:

 <a name='example-speech-recognition'></a>
-#### Easy-peasy speech recognition
+#### Easy-peasy Speech Recognition and Synthesis

+This example uses the Google Speech Recognition and Synthesis APIs available for Google Chrome to:
+1. receive messages over the YARP network and speak them aloud from any device.
-This example uses the Google Speech Recognition API available on Google Chrome to recognize human speech from a device and send the recognized sentence as a YARP Bottle on the YARP network.
+2. recognize human speech from a device and send the recognized sentence as a YARP Bottle on the YARP network.

-If you don't have a YARP server running, run `$> yarp server` on a shell.
+We will assume that a YARP server is running.
+If that's not your case, run `$> yarp server` on a shell.
 Then, from the folder where you cloned YarpJS, run
 ```
 $> node examples/speech_rec_example.js
 ```